vandrada/csb/chromoprocessor/README.md

     chromoprocessor to_process.txt mpileup2snp /home/You/VarScan.jar -v --n-region=6

 # Notes
-* A `varscan.conf` and a `samtools.conf` are expected to be in the current working directory when the program is called.
+A `varscan.conf` and a `samtools.conf` are expected to be in the current working directory when the program is called.
 The files should contain the arguments and parameters you want to pass to VarScan and samtools respectively.

-Examples of each can be find in the repository.
+A very minimal example of `samtools.conf` will be

+    -d
+    1000000

+And an example of `varscan.conf` will be

+    --output-vcf
+    1
+    --p-value
+    0.2

 ## TODO
 * add support for `--vcf-sample-list`